 The term "pre-qualified" is often confused with "pre-approval," although there is a significant difference between the two.
-A client can obtain a pre-qualification simply by discussing his or her financial history with a lender.
+Clients can obtain a pre-qualification by discussing their financial history with a lender.
 There is generally no cost, underwriting process, or commitment associated with pre-qualification.
 Based on the information gathered in the discussion, a lender recommends the mortgage best suited to the client, as well as an estimate of the mortgage amount for which the client would likely qualify.